HaarigerHarald/geant4_pybind/README.md

 **Full examples**

-Check out the [examples](examples) directory, which contains the Geant4 basic examples B1, B2 and B3 ported to Python.
+Check out the [examples](examples) directory, which contains the Geant4 basic examples ported to Python.
 However, writing simulations in Python should be pretty straight forward as the API is almost identical to the C++ one.
 One notable exception are template classes, which have been renamed such that their type replaces the `T` (i.e. `G4TScoreNtupleWriter<G4RootAnalysisManager>` becomes `G4RootScoreNtupleWriter`).

 ## Bugs?